Marketing and campaigns consultant with 19 years’ experience in charities, creative agencies, and on purposeful brands.

 I currently work part-time as Head of Campaigns for charity The Centre for Ageing Better.
 Ageism is a pernicious form of discrimination - the most commonly experienced in the UK - but it is rarely talked about.
 I head up Age Without Limits, Ageing Better’s first mass-reach marketing campaign, to raise awareness and understanding of the issue, and shift attitudes away from the negative way many of us currently see ageing and older people - which will benefit us all as we age.

-The campaign consists of a mass-reach paid advertising national campaign, an Action Day, social media, ongoing PR moments and commentary, and working with storytellers with lived experience.
+The campaign consists of a mass-reach paid advertising national campaign, an Action Day, social media, ongoing PR moments and commentary, and working with storytellers with lived experience and has had brilliant results so far, seeing shifts in both public opinion and with stakeholders across the media and creative industries, regulatory bodies, policymakers and employers.

 End Laptop Poverty - raising awareness of the digital divide for the Social Mobility Foundation